Set up resource locations

 - In the upper left menu, select Resource Locations.

-- After you’ve installed a Cloud Connector (preferably at least two), back in the Citrix Cloud console, enter a name for the resource location and then click Save.
+- After installing a Cloud Connector (and preferably at least two), in the Citrix Cloud console, enter a name for the resource location and then click Save.
+See Name restrictions.

 Where to go next